 Looking south along Davis Street c.
 1949 through the wholesale Produce Market district, Southern Pacific HQ on Market in distance.
-Photo: San Francisco History Room, SF Public Library
+Photo: San Francisco History Center, San Francisco Public Library

 Many backyard agricultural activities shriveled in the consumer frenzy of the postwar years, when mom was recruited out of the war industries and sent to the kitchens and supermarkets to stock up on an ever-exploding market of new processed foods.
 The "space age" brought an abundance of new food concepts from corporate America, from the ubiquitous TV dinner to the phosphorescent orange glass of "Tang," the drink of the astronauts.
 It was not uncommon for many to believe that in the future the modern cuisine would consist of a food pill and a glass of water.
 But in the belly of America, a rumbling was starting to be heard.